Event Details

 Preliminary Itinerary:

 · Saturday: Meet at 9am, leave by 9:15.
 Explore Mineral Farms mining site SW of Ouray and hear the results of five recent FLC senior thesis projects.
 Hike to an amazing valley overlook for lunch and a view of the contact between the Proterozoic Uncomphagre Group with the Devonian Elbert Fm.
 Discuss Eocene erosion, the Rocky Mountain erosional surface and paleo-valleys.
 After lunch we’ll visit Canyon Creek to understand more about the hydrothermal source for the water piped from there to Ouray Hot Springs.
 We’ll wrap up south of town looking at the Dunmore vein system to understand it’s timing and history.
 We’ll also see a mineralized breccia dike, in contrast to the others we’ve seen in this area before.
-Return to the Hot Springs at 5pm.
+Return to the Hot Springs by 5pm.

 · Sunday: Meet at 8:15am, leave by 8:30.
 Starting NE of Ouray, we’ll look at the Old Maid Mine up Dexter Creek, with its intact boarding house.
 Then view outcrops of the Dakota SS, and Mancos Fm. as well as Laramide and Oligocene plutonic rocks and a landslide zone.
 From there we’ll drive back down to the Gold Mountain site where we’ll have lunch and view dinosaur tracks in Morrison Fm., discuss mining history related to magmatism, and look at the Pony Express LS and oil-stained Entrada Fm.
 We’ll wrap up at either Jackass Flats (Cutler Fm.), Memphis Mine or the Black Lake area (clastic dike in Cutler).
 Return to Hot Springs by 4pm.
 Depart for home.